 The Company has a code of conduct, corporate governance framework and governance-related policies such as a whistle blowing policy and insider trading regulations which apply to all employees and others working with the Company.
 The MUFG Group Code of Conduct defines the most essential conduct principles expected from employees in their daily activities, to create additional risk awareness and better meet expectations stated in external rules and guidelines.
-Employees are required to take an annual e-learning and attest to their adherence to the MUFG global Code of Conduct.
-Financial Risk: Financial risks are divided into four material risk classes Credit Risk, Market Risk, Capital Risk, and Liquidity Risk.
-The financial material risk classes are monitored by the RMC in combination with the other risk classes.
+Employees are required to take an annual e-learning on a diverse range of topics and attest to their adherence to the MUFG Global Code of Conduct.